 Now, it appears, the tick is spreading too.

-The Lone star tick, named for the white spot on its back, has been known for spreading ailments like ehrlichiosis and STARI (something like a milder form of Lyme disease).
+The lone star tick, named for the white spot on its back, has been known for spreading ailments like ehrlichiosis and STARI (something like a milder form of Lyme disease).

-But since about 2004, there is growing evidence that shows the tick’s bite can also cause an allergy to red meat—pork and beef.
+Since about 2004, there is growing evidence that shows the tick’s bite can also cause an allergy to red meat—pork and beef.
 Simply put, something (nobody knows what) in the tick’s saliva causes human immune system to violently attack certain sugar molecules that are present in the meat.